Walcheren Campaign: Background

-In July 1809, the British decided to seal the mouth of the Scheldt to prevent the port of Antwerp being used as a base against them.
-The primary aim of the campaign was to destroy the French fleet thought to be in Flushing whilst providing a diversion for the hard-pressed Austrians.
+In July 1809, the British decided to seal the estuary of the Scheldt to prevent the port of Antwerp being used as a base against them.
+The primary aim of the campaign was to destroy the French fleet thought to be in Flushing while providing a diversion for the hard-pressed Austrians.
 However, the Battle of Wagram had already occurred before the start of the campaign and the Austrians had effectively already lost the war.

-John Pitt, 2nd Earl of Chatham commanded the army, whilst Sir Richard Strachan commanded the navy, the full expeditionary force of 37 ships, the greatest to have ever left England, leaving The Downs on 28 July.
+John Pitt, 2nd Earl of Chatham commanded the army, and Sir Richard Strachan commanded the navy, the full expeditionary force of 37 ships, the greatest to have ever left England, leaving The Downs on 28 July.
 Commanders included Hugh Downman, Edward Codrington, Amelius Beauclerk, William Charles Fahie, George Cockburn and George Dundas.